jhjguxin/code-style-guide/rails-style-guide.en.md

           end
         end
         ```

     In order to convert this to a URL-friendly value, `parameterize` should be called on the string.
 The `id` of the
-        object needs to be at the beginning so that it could be found by the `find` method of ActiveRecord.
+    object needs to be at the beginning so that it can be found by the `find` method of ActiveRecord.

   * Use the `friendly_id` gem.
 It allows creation of human-readable URLs by using some descriptive attribute of the model instead of its `id`.